Sticks and Stones and Broken Bones

-Sticks and Stones and Broken Bones is an album by the American band the Toll, released in 1991.
+Sticks and Stones and Broken Bones is the second and final album by the American band the Toll, released in 1991.
 The band supported the album by touring with the Ramones.
 The first single was "One Last Wish".

 Critical reception

 The Washington Post wrote that "the Toll has succeeded in fashioning a thoroughly mainstream American-rock sound that's subtly enlivened by deft borrowings from Britain."
 The Chicago Tribune noted that the "producer Matt Wallace also has worked with the Replacements and Faith No More, and The Toll fits perfectly midway between those two bands."
 The Roanoke Times opined that the "music is middle-of-the-road: heavy enough to satisfy headbangers but not blaring enough to produce headaches."